The Geosiphon symbiosis

 Against the above described evolutionary background, the interesting question arises as to whether G. pyriformis itself can act as fungal partner to form AM.
 Unpublished results showed that Geosiphon rDNA can be PCR amplified from plant roots and bryophytes growing in the natural habitat of Geosiphon.
 However, it cannot be completely ruled out that the sensitive nested PCR approach is detecting tiny amounts of DNA from externally attached hyphae.
 Future studies at sites where the cyanobacteria symbiosis of Geosiphon never occurs will have to show, whether Geosiphon is indeed forming an AM.
 If this would be the case, a complex network of ecological importance may be imagined (Fig. 9).

 Fig. 9.
 A putative ecological 'symbiosis network' between cyanobacteria, fungi and plants.
 Associations or interactions which are not highlighted with blue arrows are hypothetical.
 Further endosymbionts like the BLOs in glomeromycotan fungi also play an unknown, but probably important role in this network of intimate associations.
+All pictures are under copyright.

 - Bergman B, Rai AN, Johansson C, Söderbäck E (1992) Cyanobacteria-plant symbioses.
 Symbiosis 14, 61-81.